virtualcommons/foraging/README.md

 ### Install all dependencies manually

+You can also install the dependencies directly onto your system (e.g., `yum`, `apt-get`, or `pacman` on your favorite Linux distro) and

 * [install and setup Java, Ant, and Maven](https://github.com/virtualcommons/sesef/wiki/Home)

+### Run a demo
-* Run a demo from the command-line (e.g., Windows PowerShell or Command Prompt, Mac OSX Terminal.app, or any Linux terminal)
+You can run a demo from the command-line (e.g., Windows PowerShell or Command Prompt, Mac OSX Terminal.app, or any Linux terminal) after Ant and Java have been installed via

 ```
 % ant prepare-demo
 % ant demo % this will start a server, a facilitator, and 5 clients in the demo treatment
 ```
 For more detailed instructions, please see the [installation instructions on our wiki](https://github.com/virtualcommons/foraging/wiki/Installation).

-### publications
+## publications

 Data generated from the foraging framework has been published in [Lab Experiments for the Study of Social-Ecological Systems](http://www.sciencemag.org/cgi/content/abstract/328/5978/613).
 Archives of the [configuration files used](https://github.com/virtualcommons/foraging/tree/master/src/main/resources/configuration/replication/2010/janssen-et-al) and the
 [experiment data](https://osf.io/mdhb7) are also available.

-### status
+## status
 [![Build Status](https://travis-ci.org/virtualcommons/foraging.svg?branch=master)](https://travis-ci.org/virtualcommons/foraging)

 If you'd like to add new features or find any bugs, please [let us know](http://vcweb.asu.edu/contact).